ErikRospo/Mini-8/ISA.md

 ## Memory
-The ISA has 256 bytes of RAM, which can be accessed using the `r4` and `r5` registers.
+The ISA has 256 bytes of RAM, which can be indirectly accessed using the `r4` and `r5` registers.
 The memory is byte-addressable. `r5` is used to read/write data from/to RAM. `r4` is used to point to the current RAM address.
 - Writing to memory can be done by *ANY* instruction that has `r5` as the destination, and reading from memory can be done by *ANY* instruction that has `r5` as the source.
 This is intentionally designed to be flexible, but it is powerful and should be used with care.